Rafficer/linux-cli-community/USAGE.md

 **Enabling Kill Switch**

-To enable Kill Switch, open the configuration menu with `protonvpn configure`, then select `5` for Kill Switch and confirm the activation with either `1` or `2`, depending on your preference.
+To enable Kill Switch, open the configuration menu with `protonvpn settings`, then select `5` for Kill Switch and confirm the activation with either `1` or `2`, depending on your preference.

 `1` will block access from your directly connected network (e.g. public WiFi) and is recommended for laptops that may connect to untrusted networks.